 Water irrigation systems should not be used as a substitute for brushing and flossing.
 These devices are effective in removing retained food from hard-to-reach areas but do not remove plaque.

 The bacteria from plaque convert sugar and starches that remain in the mouth to an acid that attacks tooth enamel.
 Brushing your child’s teeth twice a day and cleaning between teeth daily with floss can reduce the risk of decay.

 Primary (baby) teeth are just as important as permanent teeth for chewing, speaking, and appearance.
-In addition the primary teeth hold the space in the jaws for the permanent teeth.
+In addition, the primary teeth hold space in the jaws for the permanent teeth.
 Both primary and permanent teeth help give the face its shape and form.
 When primary teeth get decay they can hurt or get infected as much as a permanent tooth does.
-Infected baby teeth can cause the permanent teeth to develop improperly resulting in Stains, pits and weaker teeth.
+Infected baby teeth can cause the permanent teeth to develop improperly resulting in stains, pits and weaker teeth.